January 21, 2019

 “The youngest speaker at the Global Climate Action Summit in San Francisco this week is Jamie Margolin of Seattle, who founded the Zero Hour youth climate march this past July and led its flagship action in Washington, D.C.
 At 16, Margolin presents a youthful contrast to most of the GCAS leadership, like California Governor Jerry Brown (80); former New York City Mayor Michael Bloomberg (76); and China’s top climate diplomat, Xie Zhenhua (68).”
 [Source]

-In the 21st century manufactured movements and revolutions, today’s “leaders” (fabricated by corporate owned and funded media) are no longer enemies of the establishment – rather, they do events together – with establishment figures such as New York Mayor Bill de Blasio – adulating over our new “revolutionaries” while tagging them and tweeting their praises.
+In the 21st century manufactured movements and revolutions, today’s “leaders” (fabricated by corporate owned and funded media) are no longer enemies of the establishment.
+Rather, they do events together – with establishment figures such as New York City Mayor, Bill de Blasio adulating over our new “revolutionaries” while tagging them and tweeting their praises.
 When the establishment itself loves our movements and our “faces of the future” – we know we have already lost tomorrow.

 “Donate”: Jamie Margolin, teenage founder of This Is Zero Hour | Climate Reality Project webpage banner